dkylewillis/vector/README.md

 - License

 ## Overview
-Vector is a research tool that ingests documents (text, tables, figures), extracts structured chunks and artifacts, and uses a Retrieval-Augmented Generation (RAG) pipeline (Docling + Qdrant) to answer questions with grounded citations—useful for any domain where traceability to original sources matters (regulatory, legal, engineering, scientific, policy, internal knowledge, and more).
+Vector is a research tool that ingests documents (text, tables, figures), extracts structured chunks and artifacts, and uses a Retrieval-Augmented Generation (RAG) pipeline (Docling + Qdrant) to answer questions with grounded citations.
+Retrieved chunks and artifacts are assembled into a grounded context window and passed to the LLM (currently OpenAI models only) to produce an auditable answer.
+It is useful for any domain where traceability to original sources matters (regulatory, legal, engineering, scientific, policy, internal knowledge, and more).

 ## Features
 - Multi-format ingestion (PDF, DOCX, PPTX, HTML, MD, CSV, images, Docling JSON)